 - As with any government officer or government contractor, ask to see their badge and/or identification.
 Please take note of their name and ID number, if applicable.

-- If you are unable to immediately answer any particular question, explain to the investigator that additional time is needed to consult with ISSS.
+- If you are unable to immediately answer any particular question, explain to the officer that additional time is needed to consult with ISSS.
 Please also feel free to refer the officer to ISSS at any time.

 - The officer will confirm employee identity and details about your employment listed within the I-129 petition: title, salary, duties, degree requirements, and location.